leonardomendix/docs/content/en/docs/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages.md

 For example, on a page named *Customers* you have a button that calls a microflow (that is an [**On click** event](/refguide8/on-click-event/) of the button is set to *Microflow*):

- {{< figure src="/attachments/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages/on-click-event-button.png" alt="" >}}
+ {{< figure src="/attachments/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages/on-click-event-button.png" >}}

 However, the microflow contains a parameter *Customer*:

-{{< figure src="/attachments/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages/microflow-parameter.png" alt="" >}}
+{{< figure src="/attachments/refguide8/modeling/menus/view-menu/errors-pane/consistency-errors/consistency-errors-pages/microflow-parameter.png" >}}

 The microflow parameter expects an argument *Customer*, and since this argument is not available on the page where the button is located, it results in an error.